haiwen/seafile-admin-docs/manual/upgrade/upgrade_notes_for_12.0.x.md

 ## Important release changes

-Seafile version 12.0 has four major changes:
+Seafile version 12.0 has following major changes:

 * A redesigned Web UI
 * SeaDoc is now stable, providing online notes and documents feature
 * A new wiki module (still in beta, disabled by default)
+* A new trash mechanism, that deleted files will be recorded in database for fast listing.
+In the old version, deleted files are scanned from library history, which is slow.

 Other changes:

 * A new lightweight and fast search engine, SeaSearch.
 SeaSearch is optional, you can still use ElasticSearch.
-* For security reason, WebDAV no longer support login with LDAP account, the user with LDAP account must generate a WebDAV token at the profile page
+* [breaking change] For security reason, WebDAV no longer support login with LDAP account, the user with LDAP account must generate a WebDAV token at the profile page
+* [breaking change] The password strength level is now calculated by algorithm.
+The old USER_PASSWORD_MIN_LENGTH, USER_PASSWORD_STRENGTH_LEVEL is removed.
+Only USER_STRONG_PASSWORD_REQUIRED is still used.
+* For binary package based installation, a new `.env` file is needed to contain some configuration items.
+These configuration items need to be shared by different components in Seafile.
+We name it `.env` to be consistant with docker based installation.

 Deploying SeaDoc and Seafile binary package on the same server is no longer supported.
 You can: